oanhnn/docker-laravel/README.md

       - proxy-net

   # This service run schedule
-  # It using `artisan schedule:run` with `--loop` to execute command `php artisan schedule:run` in a infinite loop
+  # It using `artisan schedule:run` with `--sleep` to execute command `php artisan schedule:run` in a infinite loop
   schedule:
     <<: *app-service
-    command: artisan schedule:run --verbose --no-interaction --loop 60s
+    command: artisan schedule:run --verbose --no-interaction --sleep 60
     networks:
       - mysql-net
       - redis-net